chesterx/omnipay-ipara/README.md

 # Omnipay: IPara

-**IPara Intl driver for the Omnipay payment processing library**
+**IPara driver for the Omnipay payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package trying to implement IPara support for Omnipay.

-This is an unofficial version of IPara Intl Integration.
+This is an unofficial version of IPara Integration.

 And run composer to update your dependencies: